opendr-eu/opendr/docs/reference/intent-recognition-learner.md

 IntentRecognitionLearner.infer(self, batch, modality)
 ```

-This method is used to perform inference from a given text.
+This method is used to perform inference from given language sequence (text).
 Returns a list of `engine.target.Category` objects, which contains calss predictions and confidence scores for each sentence in the input sequence.

 Parameters:
 - **batch**: *dict*\
   Dictionary with input data with keys corresponding to modalities, e.g. {'text': 'Hello'}.
 - **modality**: *str, default='language'*\
   Modality to be used for inference.
-Currently, inference from raw data is only supported for text.
+Currently, inference from raw data is only supported for language modality (text).

 #### `IntentRecognitionLearner.save`
 ```python